Uberi/speech_recognition/README.rst

 If the dynamic energy threshold setting is enabled (see ``recognizer_instance.dynamic_energy_threshold``), represents approximately the fraction of the current energy threshold that is retained after one second of dynamic threshold adjustment.
 Can be changed (not recommended).

-Lower values allow for faster adjustment, but also make it more likely to miss certain phrases.
+Lower values allow for faster adjustment, but also make it more likely to miss certain phrases (especially those with slowly changing volume).
 This value should be between 0 and 1.
 As this value approaches 1, dynamic adjustment has less of an effect over time.
-When this value is 1, dynamic adjustment does nothing.
+When this value is 1, dynamic adjustment has no effect.

 ``recognizer_instance.dynamic_energy_adjustment_ratio = 1.5``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the dynamic energy threshold setting is enabled (see ``recognizer_instance.dynamic_energy_threshold``), represents the minimum factor by which speech is louder than ambient noise.
 Can be changed (not recommended).

 For example, the default value of 1.5 means that speech is at least 1.5 times louder than ambient noise.
-Smaller values result in more false positives but fewer false negatives when ambient noise is loud compared to speech.
+Smaller values result in more false positives (but fewer false negatives) when ambient noise is loud compared to speech.

 ``recognizer_instance.pause_threshold = 0.8``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~